-- A special skewer set-up for a charcoal grill makes it easier to cook the skewers, producing lightly charred pork that is still juicy and tender.
+- Setting up a charcoal grill just for cooking skewers makes it easier to produce lightly charred pork that is juicy and tender.

-- Brushing the skewers with unsweetened coconut cream while they cook keeps them moist, and creates a sticky glaze on the surface of the meat.
+- Brushing skewers with unsweetened coconut cream while cooking keeps meat moist, and creates a sticky glaze on the surface.

 In a small bowl, combine garlic, cilantro stems, palm sugar, fish sauce, soy sauce, oyster sauce, white pepper, and MSG (if using), and stir until palm sugar is dissolved.
 Set aside.

 Freeze pork for 15 minutes and up to 30 minutes (partially freezing the pork makes it easier to slice).
 Using a sharp chef's knife or slicing knife, slice pork against the grain into 2-inch-long, 1-inch-wide, and 1/8-inch-thick strips.
 The easiest and most efficient way to do this is to start by portioning the pork butt into 2-inch-wide by 1-inch-thick pieces, and then slicing those pieces crosswise into 1/8-inch-thick strips.